astronomer/astro-sdk/tests/benchmark/README.md

 ./run.sh 5
 ```

-It is also possible to specify the chunk size, if the `load_file` or `save_file` operators are being used, by setting an integer value in the environment variable `ASTRO_CHUNKSIZE`.
+It is also possible to specify the chunk size, if the `load_file` or `export_file` operators are being used, by setting an integer value in the environment variable `ASTRO_CHUNKSIZE`.

 The command outputs something similar to:
 ```